hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/401_ii_v_shri_surendra_nath_sen.md

 parents must dispose of a girl in marriage, if she he nine or ten years of age!
 And what a rejoicing of the whole family if a child is born to her at the age of thirteen!
-If the trend of such ideas is reversed, then only there is some hope for the ancient Shraddhâ to return.
+If the trend of such ideas is reversed, then only there is some hope for the ancient Shraddhā to return.
 And what to talk of those who will practice Brahmacharya as defined above — think how much faith in themselves will be theirs!
 And what a power for good they will be!